Getting to Know Your Neighborhood: Fort Point

 One Courthouse Way

-This large brick federal courthouse is named for legendary South Boston politician Joe Moakley, who served in Congress for 28 years, was a public servant for more than 50, and died in 2001.
-Designed by Henry Cobb, the same architect responsible for Boston’s John Hancock Tower, it is home to the US District Court for the District of Massachusetts, houses 27 courtrooms, and commands much of Fan Pier.
+This large brick federal courthouse is named for legendary South Boston politician Joe Moakley, who served in Congress for 28 years and was a public servant for more than 50; he died in 2001.
+Designed by Henry Cobb, the architect responsible for Boston’s John Hancock Tower, it is home to the US District Court for the District of Massachusetts and commands much of Fan Pier.
 The breathtaking view of Boston Harbor is a bonus.
 The law library on the top floor and galleries with rotating art exhibitions are open to the public.

 The Harborwalk passes by here, with informative panels about the history of the area, as well as native plantings.
 There are picnic tables and chairs outside for weary strollers and public restrooms next to the Daily Catch restaurant.
 The courthouse cafeteria is open to the public.